arunima101/autodps/README.md

 # autodps
-A sample notebook for AutoPDS:An Unsupervised Diffusion Model Based Method for Multiple Degradation Removal in MRI
+A sample notebook for AutoDPS:An Unsupervised Diffusion Model Based Method for Multiple Degradation Removal in MRI